gobloggerid/gosquad-release/README.md

 - Press CTRL + s
 - Press y then ENTER
 - Press CTRL + x to close the file.

-- Stop the game or restart.
+- Press CTRL + d to stop the game then start again.
+- Or restart it with `mgr.restart()`
 - Join the game, then run this command in the chat box:
 ```bash
 /role import
 ```
-- You are owner for permanently.
+- Now you are the owner for permanently.

 ## Commands